Jo-Minken/Practice/Interview/Ruby and Rails.md

 ## Rails and Web development

 - What is ActiveJob?
-When should we use it?
+When should we use it?<br>
-  Allows creating background jobs and queuing them on a variety of back ends like Delayed::Job or Sidekiq.
+  Allows creating background jobs and queuing them on a variety of back ends like Delayed::Job or Sidekiq.<br>
   It’s typically used to execute code that doesn’t need to be executed in the main web thread.
 A common use case is sending notification emails to users.

-- What is Asset Pipeline?
+- What is Asset Pipeline?<br>
   It’s a framework that prepares JavaScript and CSS for the browser.

 - Explain the difference between Page, Action, Fragment, Low-Level, SQL caching types.

 - What is a Rails engine?

-- What are some Rails design patterns you’ve used?
+- What are some Rails design patterns you’ve used?<br>
   [7 Design Patterns to Refactor MVC Components in Rails](https://www.sitepoint.com/7-design-patterns-to-refactor-mvc-components-in-rails/)

-- What are initializers in Rails?
+- What are initializers in Rails?<br>
   Initializers hold configuration logic and only run when an app is booted.
 This means the Rails server needs to be restarted if initializers are changed.
 They exist in the `/config/initializers` directory.

-- What is Spring?
+- What is Spring?<br>
   Spring is an application preloader.
 It keeps the application running in the background so booting is not required any time you run a migration or rake task.

-- Mention what is Rails Migration?
+- Mention what is Rails Migration?<br>
   Rails Migration enables Ruby to make changes to the database schema, making it possible to use a version control system to leave things synchronized with the actual code.

-- Mention what is the function of garbage collection in Ruby on Rails?
+- Mention what is the function of garbage collection in Ruby on Rails?<br>
   The functions of garbage collection in Ruby on Rails includes

   - It enables the removal of the pointer values which is left behind when the execution of the program ends